What is a Proctologist? Their Role & When to See a "Butt Doctor"

 Common Treatments & Procedures Performed by Proctologists

-Proctologists perform a range of treatment options to address colorectal conditions.
+Proctologists perform common procedures to address colorectal conditions.
 Colorectal surgeons specializing in rectal surgery possess the expertise to diagnose and treat various rectum and gastrointestinal tract conditions.
+Surgical treatment is often required for more severe or complex cases.
 Some of these standard procedures include:

 Hemorrhoid treatment: